 Fujifilm X100S versus Fujifilm X70

 The Fujifilm X100S and the Fujifilm X70 are two digital cameras that were officially introduced, respectively, in January 2013 and January 2016.
 Both the X100S and the X70 are fixed lens compact cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 16 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X100S and the Fujifilm X70.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X100S – represents 100 percent across all the size and weight measures).